roob-p/SuperAdminLauncher/README.md

   - `Win`+`Alt`+`R`
 - You can change the hotkeys in `config.ini`.
 Avoid keys like `ctrl` *(already used by windows for multiple selections)* and `shift` *(also used for file selections).*
  You can find the hexadecimal values for the keys here: [Values Table](./Values%20Table.md) or https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes
-- `Super Admin Launcher Resident` is the tray-resident script.
+- `Elevated Launcher Resident` is the tray-resident script.
-- `Super Admin Launcher Container` allows you to launch programs by dragging and dropping files onto it.
+- `Elevated Launcher Container` allows you to launch programs by dragging and dropping files onto it.
 You can find it on desktop.
-- You can also use `Super Admin Launcher` by a `(non admin) command prompt`:
+- You can also use `Elevated Launcher` by a `(non admin) command prompt`:
-  - Type `sal <filename>` (absolute path is resolved automatically).
+  - Type `elev <filename>` (absolute path is resolved automatically).
-  - Or drag & drop a file into the `command prompt` after typing `sal`
+  - Or drag & drop a file into the `command prompt` after typing `elev`

 If you enjoy this utility, you can buy me a coffee.
 It will be appreciated.